DuncanIdahoCT/espresence-occupancy-nightlight-multi-sensor/README.md

   ESP G22  ->   mmWave TX
   ESP G25  ->   mmWave IO1

-The IO1 is for the binary_sensor and the RX/TX are for programming the settings and controling the LED on the mmWave, you don't need it for basic operation but you'll likely need to change the range settings and you'll very quickly find the blinking red LED on the mmWave to be an annoyance.
+The IO1 is for the binary_sensor and the RX/TX are for programming the settings and controlling the LED on the mmWave, you don't need it for basic operation but you'll likely need to change the range settings and you'll very quickly find the blinking red LED on the mmWave to be an annoyance.

 The PIR connection is super simple, power, which you can get from the 5V source or in my case I used the 3V from the ESP because I was looking for an easy solder spot that wasn't already used... and one GPIO: